 Wait for the process to complete.
-Then play Grounded to see whether the crashing problem disappears.
+Then play Grounded to see whether the crashing problem goes away.
 If not, check out the fix below.

 Fix 6 – Play single-player in the offline mode

 Playing with friends is absolutely one of the most charming parts of Grounded.
-However, if you’ve ceaselessly run into crashing at the loading screen and couldn’t even complete a whole game, you could try playing single-player in the offline mode.
+However, if you constantly run into crashing at the loading screen and couldn’t even complete a whole game, you could try playing single player in the offline mode.